HI!

 Best way to reach me? : Email, always!

-Email : johnmackfreeman [at] gmail [dot] com
+Email : johnmackfreeman [at] protonmail [dot] com

 CV : Available on request, or click the person icon in this section for a copy